18 Common Fantasy Subgenres

 - Arthurian fantasy: These historical fantasy stories exist in a magical world of King Arthur, although Arthur himself is not always the main character.
 Due to their magical setting, Arthurian fantasy novels and short stories tend to feature mythic creatures like dragons, and many of their heroes are knights—which also makes them part of the heroic fantasy subgenre.

 - Sci-fi fantasy: These stories can be set in any variety of time periods—which means they can be a contemporary fantasy, a modern fantasy, a futuristic fantasy, or even historical fantasy—but they establish a new world where scientific advancements have changed the rules of engagement, while still incorporating magical elements.
 The Star Wars series and the various works of Isaac Asimov have helped set the bar for sci-fi fantasy.

 - Wuxia fantasy: This subgenre is rooted in classic Chinese literature.
 It involves elements of fantasy interspersed with martial arts.
 Jade City by Fonda Lee is an example of wuxia fantasy.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, David Baldacci, Joyce Carol Oates, Dan Brown, Margaret Atwood, James Patterson, David Sedaris, and more.